krzysztoffiok/twitter_sentiment/README.md

 ## How to reproduce our paper results:
-Please clone this repository and execute 3 bash scripts to repeat our experiments: usnavy_experiment.sh semeval_experiment.sh roberta_mbs_optim.sh
+Please clone this repository and execute 4 bash scripts to repeat our experiments: usnavy_experiment.sh <br>
+semeval_experiment.sh <br>
+roberta_mbs_optim.sh <br>
+LDA_usnavy.sh <br>

+If you wish to carry out the LDA parameter grid search please use LDA_gensim_usnavy.ipynb.

 ## Acknowledgment
 This research was carried out as part of the N000141812559 ONR research grant.